cs-MohamedAyman/Problem-Solving-Training/README.md

 ### Prerequisites

-The prerequisites for level 1 of this training are the basic knowledge for any programming language like (Variable Types - Conditions - Loops - Functions - Lists - Strings).
+The prerequisites for level 1 of this training are the basic knowledge for any programming language like (Variable Types - Basic Operators - Conditions - Loops - Functions - Lists - Strings).

 ### [Codeforces](https://codeforces.com/) OJ sheets